uva-cs3140-fa24/uva-cs3140-fa24.github.io/syllabus.md

 If the course faculty find sufficient evidence to indicate that your homework submission violates our policies outline above, you will receive the following penalties depending on severity at the discretion of the professor:

 * 0 on the entire assignment (not just the portion that violated our policies)
-* Final Grade deduction in the course of one full letter grade (after applying a zero) of at least 10%
+* An additional final grade deduction in the course of one full letter grade (after applying a zero) of at least 10%
 * F in the course
 * Referral to Student Honor